learn-co-curriculum/swift-math-readme/Math.md

 Remember that one of the key features of Swift is that it's a type-safe language; that means its very, very particular about what kind of types it expects in any given situation and will unceremoniously give you an error whenever you provide it a type it doesn't like.

-In Mathematical operations Swift only lets you use values of the same type because (as we've learned over the past several decades with langauges which "helpfully" convert and combine types for us) mixing types can lead to unexpected results such as loss of precision.
+In Mathematical operations Swift only lets you use values of the same type because (as we've learned over the past several decades with languages which "helpfully" convert and combine types for us) mixing types can lead to unexpected results such as loss of precision.

 If you want to mix types in mathematical expressions you must tell Swift explicitly what you want to convert.